 We are currently planning for fall 2020 instruction that will be face-to-face with social distancing and other mitigation measures recommended by the CDC.
 The health and safety of our students, faculty and staff will always remain our top priority:

-- Face masks will be required in all campus facilities wherever social distancing is not possible.
+- Face masks will be required on campus and in all facilities, and wherever social distancing is not possible.

 - Classrooms will be cleaned daily, and we are stocking classrooms with sanitizing wipes so that the instructor and students can wipe down their work/study area if they desire.